 “My music is about being that “Eastern European girl” who is born into a big city where nobody knows where we come from and where we go; about being tormented by the norm and seduced by the glitter of the world across the pond; about crying, bleeding, asking questions and finding love.”

 And now to the story.

 Accused of “espionage” in Chicago during the Bush administration, Tessa spent a month behind bars in Wisconsin, and fought the charges with eventual success.
-Following her stint in jail, Tessa moved to New York in 2008 and met an operatic teacher with whom she trained over the course of 3 years.
-Experiencing little progress over the first 2 ½ years, she became frustrated until achieving a breakthrough that continues to produce increasing vocal advancements.
+Following her stint in jail, Tessa moved to New York and started over.

-The upcoming album to be released in the summer of 2016 is titled “Tessa Fights Robots”, three songs are available for preview here.
+The upcoming album to be released in the fall of 2016 is titled “Tessa Fights Robots”, three songs are available for preview here.

 Tessa’s favorite artist is Angelique Kidjo.